airtap/airtap/doc/quickstart.md

 module.exports = html;
 ```

-### 2. write a test file
+### 2. Write a test file

-I recommend using the `tdd` or `qunit` testing style for simplicity in your tests so that your tests can closer match the code you will write for examples.
-I also recommend using the default [assert](http://nodejs.org/api/assert.html) module as shown below; however, you are of course free to use the other styles or assertion frameworks and airtap with support them.
+We recommend using the `tdd` or `qunit` testing style for simplicity in your tests so that your tests can closer match the code you will write for examples.
+We also recommend using the default [assert](http://nodejs.org/api/assert.html) module as shown below; however, you are of course free to use the other styles or assertion frameworks and airtap with support them.

 `test.js` would contain something like the following: